 Harrison’s attorneys argued the practice unconstitutionally punishes victims of domestic violence and lacks any basis in Georgia law.
 The city’s “policy toward women experiencing domestic violence sounds like something out of the nineteenth century,” stated SCHR attorney Sarah Geraghty.
 “It’s a holdover from an era in which women were blamed for male violence.”

-The City of Columbus issued a statement shortly ...
+The City of Columbus issued a statement shortly after the complaint ...

 This summer, prisoners at the Garner Correctional Institution (GCI) in Newtown, Connecticut responded to more than two decades of radon exposure at the facility by filing a class-action lawsuit.

 “The length of time this went on didn’t have to happen,” said Lori Welch-Rubin, an attorney representing the prisoners along with attorneys Martin J. Minnella and Michael A. Stratton.